danielsaidi/SwiftKit/README.md

 ## Documentation

-The [SwiftKit documentation][Documentation] contains curated and structured information that makes it easy to overview the various parts of the library, see how the various parts connect to each other etc.
+The SwiftKit documentation contains extensive information, code examples etc. and makes it easy to overview the various parts of the library.

-Just download the documentation, extract the zip file and double-tap the `SwiftKit.doccarchive` file to view the documentation directly in Xcode.
+You can either [download][Documentation] the documentation or build it directly in Xcode, using `Product/Build Documentation`.

 ## Demo Application

-This project contains a demo app that lets you explore `SwiftKit` through interactive demos.
+This project contains a demo app that lets you explore many of SwiftKit's features through interactive demos.

-The demo app provides an intuitive way to explore the library.
-Together with the extensive documentation and SwiftUI previews, I hope you'll find it easy to understand how the various parts of the library works.
+Together with the [download][Documentation], I hope you'll find it easy to understand how the various parts of the library works.

 To run the demo app, just open and run the `Demo/Demo.xcodeproj` project.
 It's a universal app project, but the `macOS` app is currenty not working that well.